Finiteness of homological dimensions of Ext modules: Notation and Motivation

 \begin{ques}\cite[Question 6.9]{HJM} Let $R$ be a local ring of depth $t$, and let $M$ and $N$ be nonzero finitely generated $R$-modules with $\pd_R (\Ext^i_R(M,N))<\infty$ for all $0\le i\le t$.
 Is the condition $\id_R M<\infty$ equivalent to $\id_R N<\infty$? \end{ques}

+One may also consider formulating the hypothesis of the question as $0\le i\le t-\depth M$ instead of $0\le i\le t$.
 The reason they raised these questions is that they proved Question \ref{HJM Q6.1} in the affirmative when $R$ is Cohen--Macaulay.
 Even for a general $R$, it is given in \cite{DHM, HJM} that Question \ref{HJM Q6.1} holds when $N=R$.
-Furthermore, Holanda, Jorge-P\'{e}rez, and Mendoza-Rubio \cite{HJM}, focusing on the equivalence of the finiteness of the projective dimensions of $M$ and $N$ under the condition $\pd_R (\Ext^i_R(M,N))<\infty$ for all $0\le i\le t$, have resolved it in several cases; see \cite[Corollary 5.9, Proposition 6.2]{HJM}.
-Question \ref{HJM Q6.9} was posed dually to this, in light of the quasi-isomorphism in \ref{underlying methods}(3).
-However, \cite[Theorems 3.3 and 3.6]{HJM} shows that the difficulty of this equivalence resides in Question \ref{HJM Q6.1}(1) and in the following Question \ref{update question}(1).
+Furthermore, Holanda, Jorge-P\'{e}rez, and Mendoza-Rubio \cite{HJM}, focusing on the equivalence of the finiteness of the projective dimensions of $M$ and $N$ under the condition $\pd_R (\Ext^i_R(M,N))<\infty$ for all $0\le i\le t$, have resolved Question \ref{HJM Section 6} in several cases; see \cite[Corollary 5.9, Proposition 6.2]{HJM}.
+Question \ref{HJM Q6.9} was posed dually to Question \ref{HJM Section 6}, in light of the quasi-isomorphism in \ref{underlying methods}(3).
+However, it is shown by \cite[Theorems 3.3 and 3.6]{HJM} that the difficulty of this equivalence resides in Question \ref{HJM Q6.1}(1) and in the following Question \ref{update question}(1).

 \begin{ques} Let $R$ be a local ring of depth $t$, and let $M$ and $N$ be nonzero finitely generated $R$-modules with $\id_R M<\infty$.
 Do the following hold? \begin{enumerate}[\rm(1)] \item If $\Hdim_R (\Ext^i_R(M,N))<\infty$ for all $0\le i\le t$, then $\Hid_R N<\infty$. \item If $\Hdim_R (\Hom_R(M,N))<\infty$ and $\Ext^i_R(M,N)=0$ for all $1\le i\le t$, $\Hid_R N<\infty$ and $\depth M=t$. \end{enumerate} \end{ques}